davidgfnet/superfw-docs/content/_index.md

 well as the smaller _Lite_ version.
 The Compact Flash variant and the _Rumble_ variants are *not* compatible.

 SuperFW works well with most commercial GBA games as well as most homebrew.
+It can support some ROM hacks and similar derived games using its powerful patching tool.

 {{< /column >}}
 {{< /block >}}